paulbarrera/paulsawesomegame/readme.md

 ## Features

-* Choose from 5 different areas to save or shoot.
+* Choose from 5 different areas to shoot.

 * Player will be able to enter name and save it to a high score ranking.